View Document Text

 recommendations and investment advice regarding the construction and maintenance

-of model portfolios and the third-party completes all discretionary, account maintenance
+of model portfolios, and the third party completes all discretionary, account

-and supervisory functions.
-Information concerning the description of the services
+maintenance, and supervisory functions.
+Information regarding the services provided

-provided and the sub-advisory fees paid to Adviser are contained in the documents of
+and the sub-advisory fees paid to Adviser is contained in the documents of those third

 Item 17 – Voting Client Securities